dpavam/pytest_examples/Notes.md

     This is all implemented through a configuration file.: .travis.yml Once that is done, make sure to install travis and codecov from github marketplace.

+    Alternatively, because Travis CI can be problematic, GitHub Actions is recommended.
+    For this we will follow this (tutorial)[https://docs.github.com/es/actions/quickstart]